DivineMC/Website/docs/faq.md

 ### 5. How to install DivineMC?

-To install DivineMC, you need to download the latest version of the server jar from [here](https://github.com/DivineMC/DivineMC/releases/tag/latest-1.19.3).
+To install DivineMC, you need to download the latest version of the server jar from [here](https://github.com/DivineMC/DivineMC/releases/latest).
 Then, you need to run the server jar using the command `java -Xms2G -Xmx2G -jar server.jar --nogui`.
-Ensure you replace `server.jar` with the name of the jar you have downloaded. (or just rename downloaded jar to server.jar)
+Ensure you replace `server.jar` with the name of the jar you have downloaded. (or just rename downloaded jar to server.jar).
+If you want, you can add flags to make server better.
+Read [this](https://divinemc.bxteam.gq/blog/2022/12/30/Aikar-Flags) or [this](https://divinemc.bxteam.gq/blog/2023/01/20/Updated-Aikar-Flags) articles

 Also you can read [this](https://divinemc.bxteam.gq/docs/getting-started#downloading-divinemc) article.